block-open-source/goose/README.md

 > [!NOTE]
 > From here you can talk directly with goose - send along your instructions.
 If you are looking to exit, use `CTRL+D`,
 > although goose should help you figure that out if you forget.
-More examples:
+See below for some examples.

 When you exit a session, it will save the history and you can resume it later on: